Why Gender Diversity In Tech Matters

-Jason Zurawski, science engagement engineer with the Energy Sciences Network (ESnet), notes: “The tech workplace can’t be the realm of a single sex or race.
+Jason Zurawski, the science engagement engineer with the Energy Sciences Network (ESnet), notes: “The tech workplace can’t be the realm of a single-sex or race.
 It needs participants to be as diverse as the problems they are trying to solve.
 To stay competitive, our field must innovate, and the only way we can truly be innovative is to encourage as many viewpoints as possible to fully understand problems and come up with novel solutions.”

 Practical reasons to bring in more women into the tech sphere

-- IT and tech in general is a field that is constantly growing.
+- IT and tech, in general, is a field that is constantly growing.
 In the US alone, there are over 500,000 open tech jobs, and that number is expected to double by 2022.
 These vacancies cannot be filled by representatives of only one gender.

 - The number of female students in IT-related specialties is also growing, but not too fast.
 For example, in the CPI at the Faculty of Computer Science and Computer Engineering 12.4% of students for the 2014-2015 academic year are girls.

 - One of the main problems associated with gender inequality in IT is wage imbalance.
-According to a DOU.ua survey from May 2014, Java developers in Kiev are paid an average of about $ 3,460 (if that’s a man) and $ 3,375 (if that’s a woman), Python developers $ 2,400 and $ 1,800 respectively.
+According to a DOU.ua survey from May 2014, Java developers in Kyiv are paid an average of about $ 3,460 (if that’s a man) and $ 3,375 (if that’s a woman), Python developers $ 2,400 and $ 1,800 respectively.
 Of course, there are exceptions when a female specialist is paid more, but the general trend remains.
 On average, the salary of male developers is 15.5% higher.

 - Despite the fact that the share of women in the technology industry in the world is gradually growing, this figure remains low.
-According to the DOU.ua research, in Ukraine, only 14.3% of women work in IT-companies (data of 2015).
+According to the DOU.ua research, in Ukraine, only 14.3% of women work in IT companies (data of 2015).

 - If we take a look at the economy, most of the highest-paying tech jobs are held by men, while most of the lowest-paying tech jobs are held by women.
 Working in tech would allow women to reach the same economic level as men.